duglin/helloworld/README.md

 ```

 Walking through the fields:
-- `eventTypes`: specified which Github events we're interested in.
+- `eventTypes`: specifies which Github events we're interested in.
 In this
   case we just need `push` but for fun/testing I also include `issues`
 - `ownerAndRepository`: the repo org and name
 - `acessToken`: this is the [Github Personal Access